cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

      - Description
    * - ``"status"``
-     - Maps to the status of an individual JSON object's queried program if the query is valid and the program was found.
+     - Maps to the status of an individual JSON object's queried program if the query is valid and the program was found
    * - ``"statusCode"``
-     - The status code from retrieving the status of an individual JSON object.
+     - The status code from retrieving the status of an individual JSON object
    * - ``"error"``
-     - If an error, a description of why the status was not retrieved (the specified program was not found, etc.)
+     - If an error, a description of why the status was not retrieved (for example, the specified program was not found)

 The ``status`` and ``error`` fields are mutually exclusive meaning if there is an error, then there will never be a status and vice versa.